sony/model_optimization/README.md

 pip install mct-nightly
 ```

-### Requierments
+### Requirements

-To run MCT, one of the supported frameworks, Tenosflow/Pytorch, needs to be installed.
+To run MCT, one of the supported frameworks, Tensorflow/Pytorch, needs to be installed.

-For using with Tensorflow please install the packages:
+For use with Tensorflow please install the packages:
 [tensorflow](https://www.tensorflow.org/install),
 [tensorflow-model-optimization](https://www.tensorflow.org/model_optimization/guide/install)

-For using with PyTorch please install the packages:
+For use with PyTorch please install the packages:
 [torch](https://pytorch.org/)

 Also, a [requirements](requirements.txt) file can be used to set up your environment.